bdwinter10/Capstone/README.md

 This project is aimed to build nueral network models to predict dog breed and being able to identify whether the image itself is a god or human without the need to require user to provide HD dog breed images.

+>>libraries used

+>>the motivation for the project

+>>the files in the repository with a small description of each
+>>a summary of the results of the analysis